publiccodenet/about/activities/codebase-stewardship/supporting-governance/governance-template.md

 ## Technical steering team

-[codebase]'s technical steering team members are active contributors who are responsible on a day-to-day basis for:
+[codebase]'s technical steering team members are active contributors whose day-to-day activities include:

 * merging pull requests
 * handling code of conduct violations
 * overseeing the resolution and disclosure of security issues

+Together, technical steering team is responsible for:

+* providing technical direction for the codebase
+* maintaining a technical roadmap, an architecture and coding principles
+* resolving issues in development or conflicts between contributors
+* managing and planning releases
+* controlling rights to [codebase] assets such as source repositories

 Any active member of the community can request to become a technical steering team member by asking the technical steering team.
-The technical steering team will vote on it (simple majority).

-### Technical steering team agenda

-The technical steering team has the joint responsibility to:
+Members are appointed by the current technical steering team members.

-* provide technical direction for the codebase
-* maintain a technical roadmap, an architecture and coding principles
-* resolve issues in development or conflicts between contributors
-* managing and planning releases
-* control rights to [codebase] assets such as source repositories
+### Working process

 The technical steering team meets regularly.
 Their agenda includes review of the technical roadmap and issues that are at an impasse.
 The intention of the agenda is not to review or approve all patches.
 This is mainly done through the process described in CONTRIBUTING.md [add link].